ArturoDent/find-and-transform/README.md

     //  "restrictFind": "line",
     // "cursorMoveSelect": "^"           // cursor will go to beginning of line
-    // "cursorMoveSelect": "$"           // cursor will go to end of line
+    // "cursorMoveSelect": "$"           // cursor will go to end of line (after replacement, which may include newlines)

+    //  "restrictFind": "onceIncludeCurrentWord/onceExcludeCurrentWord",
+    // "cursorMoveSelect": "^"           // cursor will go to beginning of the first match (after replacement)
+    // "cursorMoveSelect": "$"           // cursor will go to end of the first match (after replacement)

     // "restrictFind": "selections",
     // "cursorMoveSelect": "^"           // cursor will go to beginning of each selection